ankschoubey/old-blog/_posts/2021-12-16-my-core-habits.md

 - Avoid slipups and stand back up quickly after one.
 - Do the right thing because it is the right thing.
 Let go of the outcome.
 - Requires attitude of being a monster
+- Do what's toughest in the short term.

 ## Time Matters
 - Remember you can't live forever